sibis/sibis/README.md

 I am Sibi, based out of Bangalore, India.
 Thanks for dropping by!

 I like to code and learn new things related to computer science.
 I am a runner and a minimalist.
-You can find me at the ~~local~~ online meetups on javascript , golang and distributed systems.
+You can find me at the ~~local~~ online meetups on javascript, golang and distributed systems.

 <!--
 **sibis/sibis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.